openstack/swift/doc/source/overview_ring.rst

 A "live ring" option was considered where each server could maintain its own copy of the ring and the servers would use a gossip protocol to communicate the changes they made.
-This was discarded as too complex and error prone to code correctly in the project time span available.
+This was discarded as too complex and error prone to code correctly in the project timespan available.
 One bug could easily gossip bad data out to the entire cluster and be difficult to recover from.
 Having an externally managed ring simplifies the process, allows full validation of data before it's shipped out to the servers, and guarantees each server is using a